euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    For various reasons, implementing CPython's C-API is not an easy task.
-   Just to name a few issues – it offers macros to access CPython internals, uses a global interpreter lock in contrast to Jython and lets extensions perform reference-counting-based garbage collection, which is incompatible with Java's GC-approach.
-For each of the arising issues, JyNI proposes a feasible solution; most remarkably it emulates CPython's reference-counting garbage collection on top of Java's mark-and-sweep-based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
+   Just to name a few issues – it offers macros to access CPython internals, uses a global interpreter lock (GIL) in contrast to Jython and lets extensions perform reference-counting-based GC, which is incompatible with Java's GC-approach.
+For each of the arising issues, JyNI proposes a feasible solution; most remarkably it emulates CPython's reference-counting GC on top of Java's mark-and-sweep-based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
 (Note that there are vague considerations around to switch to mark-and-sweep-based GC in a future CPython too; cf. [PY3_PL15]_.
 So this algorithm might one day be even relevant to CPython in terms of running legacy modules.)

-   This paper's main purpose is to describe the algorithm JyNI uses to support garbage collection in detail, also covering adjacent concepts like handling weak references and testing native memory management.
-Beside this we give a comprehension of JyNI's general design and briefly describe how it deals with CPython's Global Interpreter Lock (GIL).
+   This works's main purpose is to describe the algorithm JyNI uses to support GC in detail, also covering weak references and testing native memory management.
+   Beside this we give a comprehension of JyNI's general design and briefly describe how it deals with CPython's GIL.
 Finally we provide runnable code examples, e.g. a demonstration of JyNI's upcoming support for the ctypes extension.